isomerpages/nparks-gardening/page-index/housekeeping/_posts/2024-05-09-post-Good Allotment Gardening Practices.md

 <section>
 	<img title="An overview of an allotment garden at Villa Verde Park.
 Photo by Jacqueline Chua." src="/images/Garden%20design/VillaVerdeAllotments__2_JacquelineChua.jpg">

 <p>Allotment gardens that are found in various parks, heartlands, private estates and even within organisations allow aspiring gardeners to hone their skills and grow their own greens.
-As they are located in common green spaces that are open for the public to visit and appreciate, it is essential to have good gardening etiquette and maintain a well-kept allotment garden plot to ensure safe and enjoyable experience for everyone.</p>
+As they are located in common green spaces that are open for the public to visit and appreciate, it is essential that gardeners adopt good gardening etiquette and maintain a well-kept garden plot to ensure safe and enjoyable experience for everyone.</p>

 <p>Download our <a href="/files/good%20allotment%20gardening%20practices%20brochure.pdf">Good Allotment Gardening Practices</a> brochure for more information and references. </p>
 </section>